+The Scheme Year runs from 1 April to 31 March each year.

-What pensionable pay is used to work out the pension I build up after 31 March 2015?
+What pay is used to work out my pension from 1 April 2015?

 The amount of pension added into your pension account at the end of the Scheme year is worked out using your pensionable pay which is the amount of pay on which you pay your normal pension contributions.

-However If during the Scheme year you had been on leave on reduced contractual pay or no pay due to sickness or injury,
+If during the Scheme year you are:

+on leave on reduced contractual pay or no pay due to sickness or injury,

-or had been on relevant child related leave or
+on relevant child related leave or

 reserve forces service leave

-then, for the period of that leave (other than during any part of relevant child related leave where the pensionable pay you received was higher than your assumed pensionable pay), your pension is worked out based on your assumed pensionable pay.
+then, for the period of that leave, your pension is based on your assumed pensionable pay.
+Assumed pensionable pay is a notional pay figure used to make sure your pension benefits build up as if you were at work receiving normal pay.

 If your pay was reduced or increases to your pay were restricted for reasons beyond your control in the last 10 years before retiring or leaving the scheme and your employer issues you with a Certificate of Protection, then your benefits for that employment can be based on the pensionable pay you would have received had the reduction or restriction not occurred.

-Can I exchange part of my pension for a lump sum?

-You can exchange part of your annual pension for a one off tax-free cash payment.
-You will receive £12 lump sum for each £1 of pension given up.
-You can take up to 25% of the capital value of your pension benefits as a lump sum providing the total lump sum does not exceed £257,500 (2018/19 figure), or if you have previously taken payment of (crystallised) pension benefits, 25% of your remaining lifetime allowance.
-Details of the maximum tax-free cash payment you can take will be given to you shortly before your retirement.
-It is at that time you need to make a decision.

-How is my pension worked out - an example
+How is my pension worked out – an example

-Let's look at the build-up in a member's pension account for 5 years in the Scheme.
-Let's assume thatthe member joins the Scheme on 1 April 2015
+Let's look at the build-up in a member's pension account for six years in the Scheme.
+Let's assume that:

+the member joined the Scheme on 1 April 2015

-, that their pensionable pay is £24,500 in scheme year 1 and their pensionable pay increases by 1% each year
+their pensionable pay was £24,500 in 2015/16

+their pensionable pay increases by 1% each year

-.
-The cost of living (revaluation adjustment) for the Scheme years ending 31 March 2016, 31 March 2017 and 31 March 2018 is -0.1%, 1% and 3% respectively
+The cost of living (revaluation adjustment) for the end of the Scheme years ending 31 March 2016, 2017, 2018, 2019 and 2020 is -0.1%, 1%, 3%, 2.4% and 1.7% respectively

-.
-Let’s assume that the cost of living for the following two years is 2% each year.
+the cost of living (revaluation adjustment) for the following year is 0.5%.

+Table 2: Example of pension build-up